 The radical ideas above - no need to borrow and no financial limits on Federal Government spending - are encompassed by Modern Monetary Theory.
 MMT explains how the system actually works!
 We have a very complicated and extensive monetary system and MMT covers every aspect even though the basic ideas are quite simple!
 But it is important to understand that MMT is not a new system of government finance; it is a different way of understanding what already is and how it functions.

-Like the theory of jet aircraft propulsion, Modern Monetary Theory has been developed by looking at the existing factors and relationships from a different, more fundamental angle and has, like jet propulsion, the potential to revolutionise how the public is served by the system – for better or worse!
+Like the theory of turbo-jet aircraft propulsion, Modern Monetary Theory has been developed by looking at the existing factors and relationships from a different, more fundamental angle and has, like turbo-jet propulsion, the potential to revolutionise how the public is served by the system – for better or worse!
 Airliners or bombers!

 A Wicked Problem